 Both Stencil and Canva have an extensive library of design elements for you to work with.
 Neither seems more advanced than the other.
 With access to thousands of fonts, images, and icons, you should be easily able to create amazing graphics using either software.

 On both of their websites, you can browse through their templates to get a feel for what they have to offer.
 But, their categories differ slightly.

 Stencil focuses on categories revolving around audience impressions and social media.
-Categories at first glance include Facebook, Instagram, and Pinterest, as well as business and event themes like ‘Holidays,’ ‘Celebration’ or Fitness.’
+Categories at first glance include Social Media Image templates for Facebook, Instagram, and Pinterest (although no specific category for Twitter), as well as business and event themes like ‘Holidays,’ ‘Celebration’ or Fitness.’

 Canva, on the other hand, divides their categories into print first and foremost.
 You can browse templates by flyers, brochures, resumes, cards, etc., that’s, of course, in addition to online templates relating to social media, ebooks, web design, etc.

 Even on the pricing front, Canva and Stencil both offer excellent value for money with their monthly subscription plans.
-Better news still is that both tools offer free versions.
+Better news still is that both tools offer free versions (free online tools).
 So, you can test out both of these design tools without risking any of your hard-earned cash.

 Let’s take a look at the pricing tiers for both…

 Canva’s ‘Free Plan‘ is intended for individuals and small groups working on quick projects like a blog post or social media posts.
 You get access to over 8,000 templates, over 100 design types, and hundreds of thousands of free photos and graphics!

 For free – that’s incredible!
 But, you can’t export gifs, and you only get one GB worth of storage.